September 30, 2025

 Mike starts out as the lovely but frail Betty White and, after a Snickers, transforms into someone more capable of playing the sport.

-A lot of companies and advertising agencies employ the various bandwagon techniques into their advertisements as a way to lure their potential consumers with appeals to their need to belong.
+Many companies and advertising agencies employ various bandwagon techniques in their advertisements as a way to lure potential consumers with appeals to their need to belong.
+When used thoughtfully, these tactics can drive engagement and conversions, but overuse or false promises can damage trust.
+Always align your messaging with authentic value, and consider integrating peer reviews or social proof to maximize impact.